 In addition, our future capital needs and other business reasons could require us to sell additional equity or debt securities or obtain a credit facility.
 The sale of additional equity or equity-linked securities could dilute our stockholders.
-The incurrence of indebtedness would result in increased debt service obligations and could result in operating and financing covenants that would restrict our operations.
+The incurrence of indebtedness would result in increased debt service obligations and could result in operating and financing covenants that would restrict our operations and/or our ability to pay dividends.